riscv-ovpsim/imperas-riscv-tests/riscv-ovpsim-plus/README.riscvOVPsimPlus.md

     - Version 1.11 : Deprecated and equivalent to 20190608
     - Version 20190405 : Deprecated and equivalent to 20190608
     - Version 20190608 : Privileged Architecture Version Ratified-IMFDQC-and-Priv-v1.11
+    - Version 20211203 : Privileged Architecture Version 20211203
-    - Version master : Privileged Architecture Master Branch (1.12 draft)
+    - Version master : Privileged Architecture Master Branch as of commit 6bdeb58 (this is subject to change)

 - RISC-V I Base ISA
 - RISC-V E Embedded ISA